Alex Trebek (1940-2020)

 Guinness World Records gave Alex the world record for most episodes of a game show for his work on Jeopardy! in 2014 (6,829 episodes at that time: in 2020 the series had passed the 8000 mark.
 In 2011 he was given the Peabody Award for “encouraging, celebrating and rewarding knowledge,” later received stars on Canada’s Walk of Fame and the Hollywood Walk of Fame, Emmy Awards, the Daytime Emmy Lifetime Achievement Award, and in 2017 he was named an Officer of the Order of Canada.
 The Royal Canadian Geographical Society awarded Alex its gold medal for his contribution to geographic education and the popular study of geography.

-While the Covid-19, pandemic halted production on Jeopardy and scores of other television series early in 2020, Alex continued to record intros for various repeat episodes of the series that continued to appear, in between undergoing various treatments for his cancer.
+While the Covid-19, pandemic halted production on Jeopardy and scores of other television series early in 2020, Alex continued to record intros for various repeat episodes of the series that continued to appear, in between undergoing various treatments for his cancer, and later hosted new episodes in which he and the contestants pobserved social distancing, and there was no audience.